eitchtee/WYGIWYH/README.md

 ### Calculator

-The calculator is a floating widget that can be toggled by clicking the calculator icon on the navbar.
+The calculator is a floating widget that can be toggled by clicking the calculator icon on the navbar or by pressing <kbd>Alt</kbd> + <kbd>C</kbd> on any page.

 It allows for any math expression supported by [math.js](https://mathjs.org).